-In planning and performing our audit of the financial statements, we considered the City's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the City's internal control.
+The management of the City is responsible for establishing and maintaining effective internal control over compliance with the type of compliance requirements referred to above.
+In planning and performing our audit, of compliance we considered the City's internal control over compliance with the types of requirements that could have a direct and material effect on the Air Quality Improvement Special Revenue Fund to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+Accordingly, we do not express an opinion on the effectiveness of the City's internal control over compliance.